Bobby Bragan: President of Texas League and National Association

-In 1969, Bragan, a Fort Worth resident, began a new career chapter when he became president of the Texas League.
-He was so successful, in 1975 he was elected president of the minor leagues' governing body, the National Association of Professional Baseball Leagues.
+A Fort Worth resident since 1948, Bragan spent seven seasons as president of the Texas League.
+His appointment came during a period of contraction and low attendance for minor league baseball; in 1971, the Texas circuit—down to only seven members when the El Paso franchise withdrew—temporarily merged with the Southern League to form the 14-club Dixie Association.
+The following season, however, El Paso returned to the Texas League, and Bragan's circuit successfully weathered the defection of two successful franchises, Dallas–Fort Worth, who jumped all the way from Double-A to the American League, and Albuquerque, who moved up to the Triple-A Pacific Coast League.
+With eight member clubs each, the Texas and Southern leagues resumed their former identities and were poised to capitalize on the attendance boom in the minor leagues that would follow during the 1980s.

-Upon completion of his three-year term as president of the minor leagues, Bobby and his wife, Gwenn, returned home to Fort Worth, where they had lived since Rickey assigned him to manage the Fort Worth Cats in 1948.
-Bragan joined the Texas Rangers' front office in 1979 and continued to make appearances and speaking engagements on behalf of the ballclub well into his eighties.
+Bragan's achievements were recognized during the 1975–76 offseason when he was elected president of the minor leagues' governing body, the National Association of Professional Baseball Leagues, headquartered in Saint Petersburg, Florida.
+He spent three full years as president of the minor leagues before he and his wife Gwenn returned to Fort Worth, where he joined the Texas Rangers' front office in 1979.
+He continued to make appearances and speaking engagements on behalf of the ballclub well into his eighties.

 After Gwenn Bragan's death in 1983, Bobby married Roberta Beckman.
 It was Roberta who suggested to Bobby that he establish a scholarship foundation to encourage youth to do well in school and go on to college.
 With the financial seed money provided by Roberta, the Bobby Bragan Youth Foundation (BBYF) was established in 1991.

 Roberta Beckman Bragan died in 1993.
 Bobby married Betty Bloxam in 1995 and the two stayed together until his death.

 As he passed his 90th birthday, Bragan continued an active schedule, as the Chairman of the Bobby Bragan Youth Foundation and making numerous appearances for civic organizations and businesses, including his beloved Fort Worth Cats as well as in schools, where he enjoyed entertaining and motivating students.

 Each year, the Bobby Bragan Youth Foundation honors outstanding athletes and executives for the achievements on and off of the playing field at the annual Bobby Bragan Gala to raise funds for the scholarships.
 Honorees have included Joe DiMaggio, Hank Aaron, Larry King, Tommy Lasorda, Bobby Valentine, Bud Selig, Willie Mays, Lou Brock and Brooks Robinson.

 Bragan came from a baseball family.
 Five of the six Bragan boys played baseball professionally.
-His late brother Jimmy was a minor league player and longtime coach and scout in Major League Baseball who himself was president of the AA Southern League during the 1980s.
-His brother Peter owned and operated the Jacksonville Suns of the Southern League for more than 25 years, and his late son, Bobby Bragan Jr., operated the Elmira ball club in the New York–Penn League.
+His brother Jimmy was a minor league player and longtime coach and scout in Major League Baseball who himself was president of the Double-A Southern League during the 1980s.
+His brother Peter owned and operated the Jacksonville Suns of the Southern League for more than 25 years, and his son, Bobby Bragan Jr., operated the Elmira ball club in the New York–Penn League.